Winchester Photographic Society Safeguarding Policy

 - Adults should wear appropriate clothing at all time.

-- Notify those in attendance before showing material that may cause offense or is inappropriate for the age group.
+- Notify those in attendance before showing material that may cause offense or is inappropriate for the age group present.

 - Ensure appropriate use of new technology including internet use, use of photographs, video/digital equipment and websites including chat rooms and forums when young people are involved.

-- Do not explicitly identify a young person in any publicity or promotional material without the parent/guardian’s permission and having obtained a signed model release form.
+- Do not explicitly identify a young person in any publicity or promotional material without the parent/guardian’s permission.

 - Only allow photographs to be taken of suitable subjects in appropriate situations.

-- When communicating directly gain permission from Parents/Carers and ask them what the most appropriate form of contact for that young person is.
+- When communicating directly with a young person who is a potential model gain permission from Parents/Carers and ask them what the most appropriate form of contact for that young person is.
 It is good practice when using text or e-mail to also copy in the Parent/Carer.

 Feedback and suggestions